Getting Started

 1. Connect to your source(s) quickly and securely

-3. Create Collections to organize and optimize your alerts
+3. Use Collections to organize your monitoring and route alerts

-4. Triage Issues to resolve data problems before they impact your business
+4. Use Issues and Incidents to root cause and resolve data problems

 1. Connect your source(s)